Domain hack: Other languages

 Since the introduction of .eu domains (eu meaning "I" in Romanian, Galician and Portuguese), these domains have become popular in Romania, with people registering their names with the .eu extension.
+Before the .eus domain was introduced, .eu was also widely used by websites from the Basque Country, as it resembled the word Euskadi (meaning Basque Country).

 In French, Italian and Portuguese, là or lá mean "there".
 As the .la domain (Laos) is available for second-level registration worldwide, this can be an easy way to get a short, catchy name such as "go there".

 In Italy some TLDs are identical to Italian Provinces' identifier, such as .to (Turin) or .tv (Treviso) and are thus extensively used for web domains in the area.
-The Canadian domain .ca is also trivial to use as cá or cà ("here"), respectively in Portuguese and Neapolitan, or ça ("that"), in French; however, unlike some countries, Canada's .ca registrar requires local Canadian presence to use this domain.
+The Canadian domain .ca is also trivial to use as cá or cà ("here") respectively in Portuguese and Neapolitan, or ça ("that") in French; however, unlike some countries, Canada's .ca registrar requires local Canadian presence to use this domain.

-Hungarian domains sometimes use the Moroccan top level domain .ma (meaning "today").
-The Moldovan domain, .md, is used by doctors and medical companies, such as doctors.md, after a legal fight to allow such usage outside of Moldova.
+Hungarian domains sometimes use the Moroccan top level domain .ma (ma meaning "today" in Hungarian).